Frequently Asked Questions in Domestic Relations Cases

 Can I bring my children to the mediation?

-No. Children should never be brought to the mediation session and will not be allowed to participate in mediation with some exceptions.
+No. Children should never be brought to the mediation session and will not be allowed to participate in mediation.
 There is no one at the mediation center or courthouse to supervise the children when you are in the room with the mediator.
 Prior childcare arrangements should be made for the mediation session.

 I am a victim of domestic violence; do I have to attend mediation?